 More Gnome Crafts You Might Like

 - Gnome Stickers – If you’re a gnome-lover, making gnome stickers or decals has got to be “up there” on the list of fun things to do!

-- Standing Scarecrow Gnome Pattern – Want to dig into a fun fall gnome craft?
+- Standing Scarecrow Gnome Pattern – Want to dig into a fun fall gnome craft with your Cricut?
 Make this easy standing scarecrow gnome and scare off all the crows!

 - Needle Felting Gnome Art – Such a fun way to pass some time and make an adorable gnome wall art with’s so full of life and whimsy!

 Your shares are how this site grows and I am sincerely grateful.
 Know a friend who’d like this?
-Please share it on Facebook or save it to your favorite gnome crafts board on Pinterest.
+Please share it to your favorite Facebook group or save it to your a crafting pin board.